GoLangsam/pipe/examples/httpsyet/README.md

 And no `wait` channel (and it's management) is needed to keep track of the traffic.
 A properly used `*sync.WaitGroup` is all we need.

-And the code for the arrangement of parts is shown above - the body of a `func (c *crawling)` :
+And the code for the arrangement of parts as shown above - the body of a `func (c *crawling)` :
 - what arrives in `c.sites` is separated (by the `site.Attr` method)
 - new (previously unseen) sites get strewed (scattered) onto a slice of channels - size determines the parallelism
   - for each ranged channel all what needs to be done is to apply the crawl function (a method of crawling)